 With a permanent stoma the operation has been so invasive that the natural exit, the anus, can never be used again.
 A permanent stoma often has a single opening, also referred to as an end stoma.
-An end colostomy is performed if part of the colon (and sometimes the rectum) has been removed.
-The end of the remaining section of the colon is pulled through an opening in the abdomen and attached to the abdominal wall to act as an artificial anus.
+An end ileostomy is performed when the entire large intestine needs to be removed.